 Established in 1906, Riley’s Los Rios Rancho offers apple picking from Labor Day through Thanksgiving.
 Some of the apple varieties available for u-pick include Macintosh, Pearmain, Spartan, & Gala.
 There are also raspberries and strawberries available.
 In addition to apple picking, visitors can enjoy living history field trips, delicious food, freshly baked treats, crafts, nature trails, dances, and more.

 Willowbrook Apple Farm opens for u-pick apple picking on Labor Day weekend and runs every weekend through the Sunday before Thanksgiving.
-Visitors can also enjoy apple cider, caramel apples, fresh organically grown seasonal berries, and mingling with the farm animals.
-Willowbrook farm was planted in 1910 and is a family owned orchard.
+Visitors can also enjoy u-press apple cider, caramel apples, fresh organically grown seasonal berries, and mingling with the farm animals.
+Willowbrook farm was planted in 1910 and is a family-owned orchard.

 Bonus: Underwood Family Farms

 This farm doesn’t offer apple picking but they offer a variety of Pick Your Own (PYO) fruits and vegetables year round.
 Located about ninety minutes from Orange County the options and varieties are endless on what you can pick.
 Here are a few berries, Roma tomatoes, oranges, onions, radish, spinach, fava beans, flowers, lettuce, carrots, beets, broccoli, cucumbers.
 PYO isn’t all they offer, these farms have seasonal events, wagon rides, farm tours, farm markets, animal centers and much more.

 Smith Farms is another great local option (Irvine & Fountain Valley) for PYO fruits, vegetables and greens.